4 Easy to Follow Tips for Writing a Children’s Book

 - Illustrations are key

-Aside from knowing your target market, it is also important that your illustrations are of the highest quality possible.
-This is because your illustrations are a means to capture your potential reader’s attentions.
+It is important that your illustrations are of the highest quality possible.
+Your illustrations are a means to capture your potential reader’s attentions.
 So make an effort to use good quality illustrations in your book.

 If you have the artistic ability you can always try making your own illustrations.
 This can be advantageous because it can add a handmade quality to your work.
 But it is even more advisable to hire a professional illustrator, because they do this for a living and their skills are usually good.